dkrajzew/gresiblos/docs/usage.md

 The contents of the text files will be embedded into the default template and written to the destination folder **./gresiblos_out**.

-The generated files will be named as your text files, though Python's ```urllib.parse.quote``` is applied to encode characters that are not compliant for being the part of an URL.
-Some further information is extracted from the files: the __date__ using the file's change date, and the __title__ using the file's file name.
+The generated files will be named as your text files, though Python&apos;s ```urllib.parse.quote``` is applied to encode characters that are not compliant for being the part of an URL.
+Some further information is extracted from the files: the __date__ using the file&apos;s change date, and the __title__ using the file&apos;s file name.

 In the following, you will find some information about how the entries and the template can be enriched for obtaining full-fledged blog pages.